concoct-rs/concoct/README.md

 Concoct is a framework for user-interfaces in Rust.

-This crate provides a diffing-engine and state management system for any backend.
+This crate provides a virtual DOM and state management system for any backend.
 Concoct uses static typing to describe your UI at compile-time to create an efficient tree without allocations.
-Updates to state re-render your application top-down, starting at the state's parent component.

 ```rust
 #[derive(Default)]